MarcialRosales/rabbitmq-tracing-guide/README.md

 Having `rabbitmq_tracing` plugin enabled has no negative performance impact if we have not defined any traces yet.

-There is a significant throughput degradation when the messages are being traced.
-We run a performance test that shown a 65% throughput reduction.
+There is a significant throughput degradation when the messages (`publish` and `deliver`) are being traced.
+We run a performance test that shown a 66% throughput reduction.
 See details below:
 - RabbitMQ 3.7.6 running with Erlang 20.3.8.1 on a MBP (2,5 GHz Intel Core i7)
 - **rabbitmq_tracing** was enabled
 - `rabbitmq-perf-test-1.1.0` used to simulate load and also run in the same machine as RabbitMQ